rust-lang/book/src/ch17-02-trait-objects.md

 runtime will figure out which method to call.

 When we use trait objects, Rust must use dynamic dispatch.
-The compiler doesn’t know all the types that might be used with the code that is using trait objects, so it doesn’t know which method implemented on which type to call.
+The compiler doesn’t know all the types that might be used with the code that’s using trait objects, so it doesn’t know which method implemented on which type to call.
 Instead, at runtime, Rust uses the pointers inside the trait object to know which method to call.
-There is a runtime cost when this lookup happens that doesn’t occur with static dispatch.
+This lookup incurs a runtime cost that doesn’t occur with static dispatch.
 Dynamic dispatch also prevents the compiler from choosing to inline a method’s code, which in turn prevents some optimizations.
 However, we did get extra flexibility in the code that we wrote in Listing 17-5 and were able to support in Listing 17-9, so it’s a trade-off to consider.

 [performance-of-code-using-generics]:
 ch10-01-syntax.html#performance-of-code-using-generics